isotopp/isotopp.github.io/content/posts/2020-08-02-mysql-deadlocks-with-insert.md

 The `LOCK IN SHARE MODE` or equivalent `FOR SHARE` is not in the code, it is added implicitly by the isolation level `SERIALIZABLE`.

 We get an S-Lock, which is not good for writing.
 Our transaction now did not get the required locks necessary for reading at the start of the transaction, because the later `INSERT` requires an X-lock, like any write statement would.
-The database needs to aquire the X-lock, that is, it needs to upgrade the S-lock to an X-lock.
+The database needs to acquire the X-lock, that is, it needs to upgrade the S-lock to an X-lock.

-If at that point in time another threads tries to run the exact same statement, which is what happens here, they already hold a second S-lock, preventing the first thread from completing their transaction (it is waiting until the second threads drops the S-lock or it times out).
+If at that point in time another threads tries to run the exact same statement, which is what happens here, they already hold a second S-lock, preventing the first thread from completing their transaction (it is waiting until the second threads drops the S-lock, or it times out).

 And then that second thread also tries to upgrade their S-lock into an X-lock, which it can't do, because that first thread is trying to do the same thing, and we have the deadlock and a rollback.